How to Build an Effective SIAM Operating Model

 If we don’t expand the process areas to include ITIL 4 management practices, then these processes can’t be optimized to work in a SIAM operating model

-SIAM implementation requires a collaborative approach because many service providers have their method of working for each ITIL process.
+SIAM implementation requires a collaborative approach because many service providers have their own method of working for each ITIL process.

 Organizations should outline their SIAM model with the following in mind to have sustainability: